oroinc/OroCRMDotmailerBundle/Resources/doc/api/data_field.md

 ### get

-Retrieve a specific Dotmailer data field visibility record.
+Retrieve a specific dotdigital data field visibility record.

-Defines whether contacts are able to view and amend a Dotmailer data field value.
+Defines whether contacts are able to view and amend a dotdigital data field value.

 ### get_list

-Retrieve a collection of Dotmailer data field visibility records.
+Retrieve a collection of dotdigital data field visibility records.

-Defines whether contacts are able to view and amend a Dotmailer data field value.
+Defines whether contacts are able to view and amend a dotdigital data field value.